-Since we launched, the feedback on our site has always been appreciation for an informational site for vascular EDS and the vascular issues facing the Ehlers-Danlos community.
+Since we launched, we have received a lot of positive feedback for offering an informational site regarding vascular EDS and the vascular issues facing the Ehlers-Danlos community.
 In response, we’ve added that “little v” to our name to make our vascular focus clear.
 Our site continues to be relevant to other subtypes of EDS, particularly those with vascular complications and we will not hesitate to help others understand the vascular issues of their disease.

 How can I learn more about the vascular form of EDS?

 Our website is meant to be a non-profit resource for anyone to learn about vascular EDS in a way that doesn’t require a doctor to translate.
 But we’re also here to help answer other thoughts on your mind.
 Please join the FIGHT vEDS Forum to ask questions of the community - we will actively monitor the questions and provide answers.

 Click Here to subscribe to FIGHT vEDS to get email updates on vascular EDS

 We’re dedicated to vEDS and the vascular issues that impact the Ehlers-Danlos community.
 Thanks for taking part in the fight!

 The FIGHT vEDS Team